magynhard/ruby-nice/README.md

 ### Browser

-Download the latest release from Github or the folder `dist` and put it in an appropriate folder of your project, e.g. `js/lib` and reference it by a script tag in your project:
+Download the latest [release on Github](https://github.com/magynhard/ruby-nice/releases) or the from the folder `dist` and put it in an appropriate folder of your project, e.g. `js/lib` and reference it by a script tag in your project:

 ```html